Australia hits 'magnificent milestone' with 80% rate of vaccinations

 The nationwide vaccination figure incorporates some uneven levels, however.

-Nearly 90 percent of eligible people have been fully vaccinated in the most populous state of New South Wales, and almost 95 percent in the capital Canberra, but this figure drops to just 65 percent in the sparsely populated Northern Territory and Western Australia.
+Nearly 90% of eligible people have been fully vaccinated in the most populous state of New South Wales, and almost 95% in the capital Canberra, but this figure drops to just 65% in the sparsely populated Northern Territory and Western Australia.

 The country recorded 1,558 infections and 10 deaths on Saturday, with the majority of infections in Victoria.
 Some parts of the Northern Territory are in a snap, three-day lockdown, after an outbreak grew to three cases.